-This recipe is adapted from the Joy of Cooking (I think) and comes to you via Maryjo Schwalbach Gitler and Arthur Schwartz who has it on his fabulous website www.foodmaven.com .
+This recipe for Pork with sauerkraut is adapted from the Joy of Cooking (I think) and comes to you via Maryjo Schwalbach Gitler and the root puree is mine..

 This year, however, we were in for a slightly different treat.
 Instead of the ham, Zarela braised marinated well-spiced pork butts in a blend of sauerkraut, cabbage, carrots, onions, and leeks.
 Mary Jo and Ira come to Zarela for Christmas these days and even Mary Jo thought this new recipe was worth deviating from longstanding custom.

 It ends up she’d used a recipe – more or less – from the most recent edition of the Joy of Cooking.
 I checked.
 It’s not in the previous editions.
 Instead of using sweet paprika, Zarela used hot paprika.
 She is Mexican, after all.
 She made a point of letting the meat marinate a full 24 hours with its spice rub, and instead of olive oil or bacon fat to brown the meat, she used her own home-rendered lard.
 Otherwise, this is the recipe.